-In order to reproduce a similar pre-load and ring and pinion backlash in your Air Locker to that of your original differential, measurements need to be taken so that a shim thickness can be calculated. ☐ Secure the original differential to a work bench.
-Remove the bolts that hold the ring gear in place.
-Using a plastic or copper hammer, tap in a circle around the ring gear to separate it from the differential carrier.
-Remove the original bearings and shims from the differential center using a bearing puller.
-NOTE: Keep the bearings and shims separated so that they can be identified as to which end of the differential they came from.
-Examine the bearing cups and cones from Fig. 3. for damage or wear and, if necessary, discard them and replace with the same size and type of bearings.
+In order to reproduce a similar pre-load and ring and pinion backlash in your Air Locker to that of your original differential, measurements need to be taken so that a shim thickness can be calculated.

+- ☐ Secure the differential to a work bench. - Remove the bolts that hold the ring gear in place. - Using a plastic or copper hammer, tap in a circle around the ring gear to separate it from the differential carrier. - Remove the original bearings from the differential center using a bearing puller (Fig. 3.).

+Keep the bearings and shims separated so that they can be identified as to which end of the differential they came from.

+Figure 3.

+□ Examine the bearing cups and cones from Fig. 4. for damage or wear and, if necessary, discard them and replace with the same size and type of bearings.